Hungarian Citizenship Through a Parent

 2. Conversational Hungarian language ability

 The language requirement is the same regardless of the generation you claim through.
 You must demonstrate conversational Hungarian proficiency at your consulate appointment.
 Unlike the Portuguese or German citizenship pathways, Hungary does not require a formal language exam or standardized certificate.
-Instead, a consulate officer conducts a conversational interview in Hungarian — and you write a short autobiographical statement (önéletrajz) by hand in Hungarian at the appointment.
-Basic conversational ability is sufficient; you do not need to pass a written test or achieve a specific CEFR level.
+Instead, a consular officer holds a conversation with you in Hungarian — and you attach a short autobiographical statement (önéletrajz) in your own handwriting, written in advance on the prescribed application form.
+Basic conversational ability is sufficient; you do not need to pass a written test or achieve a specific CEFR level. §4(8) waives the language demonstration for persons having no capacity to act, and the check applies from age 14.

 3. Clean criminal record